 Appearance: Font, color, size, specific image, placement of image, etc.

 Wording: Different verb in CTA, different text in subject line, etc.

 Keeping changes confined to one aspect or one item allows you to easily determine what ultimately influenced the viewer to open or click.

 Direct half of the viewers/recipients to design A and the other half to design B. Marketing automation tools such as HubSpot automate this, selecting the right test lists for you and avoiding critical errors that can void your results.

 - Analyze the results.

 Look at the metric you selected above.
 Which version performed better?

 Publish or send the version that was more successful.

 AB testing is a great tool for internet marketers looking for ways to improve their conversion rates.
 Conversion rate optimization helps visitors move in the direction of building more permanent relationships with your company or organization.
-Something as simple as slightly altering your CTA button or landing page can lead to a noticeable different in clicks and conversion.
+Something as simple as slightly altering your CTA button or landing page can lead to a noticeable difference in clicks and conversions.